afontcu/afontcu.dev/content/blog/trivago-javascript-kyle-simpson.md

 On Tuesday we explored new ES6 functionalities, and instead of exploring the usual suspects (let/const, arrow functions)... we explored object/array destructuring, template literals and other “not-so-famous” **ES6 features**.

-My mind was blown during Wednesday when we focused on **asynchronous** patterns and how to handle asynchronous data management in Javascript.
+My mind was blown during Wednesday when we focused on **asynchronous** patterns and how to handle asynchronous data management in JavaScript.
 I mean, I thought I was well versed in Promises.
 Oh, how wrong I was.

 Finally, we spent the last two days on **functional programming**.
 Kyle’s approach is great as we tried to get our heads around FP without dealing with all the convoluted stuff (monads, transducers, and other _hard-to-type-and-harder-to-understand_ words).

 I tried to jot down every piece of knowledge I received and also trying to stay focused to understand the concepts and also the nuances behind the language.
 Besides that, I loved Kyle speeches on “_offtopic_” issues such as **learning mindset**, **code quality** and what it means to be a **“senior” developer**.
 He didn’t explicitly mention seniority, but from my point of view, he was describing what a “senior developer” looks like.
-I loved that speeches, as they provided real value besides Javascript and any specific programming language.
+I loved that speeches, as they provided real value besides JavaScript and any specific programming language.

 Kyle asked us to try to go over our notes a week or so after the workshop.
 I did (even though I was on vacation), and a month later, I’m planning to put everything together and wrap it up nicely on a Github repository so I get to go over my notes again and to make sure I share what I learned with everyone.
 You know, _learn in public_.